 It takes practice!
 It takes some practice and concentration to get all that muscle memory working, so take a trip to your local cafe, or sit out on the porch in this fresh spring weather!
 And then, send me a letter in your beautiful (or you know, "unique") handwriting :) We have two types of notebooks in this Seyes or French ruling - an A5, softcover staple and we just got in an A4 softcover spiral bound.
 These are made by Clairefontaine, so the paper is excellent for fountain pens - although the lines are quite close together, so I might recommend a fine or extra-fine nib if you're specifically practising your handwriting.

 Interesting side note!
-When I was in college I spent some time teaching in Madagascar, an island country off the east coast of Africa.
-Madagascar was previously a French colony, and like Canada, they still have much of the vestiges of French language and culture around.
+When I was in college I spent some time teaching in Madagascar, an island country off the east coast of Africa, previously colonized by the French, like Canada.

 When I was there, a young stationery aficionado wandering around, I discovered Seyes ruled notebooks.
 Having never encountered them before at that time, I stocked up on a few, and I still have one left today!
 The paper quality, however, is no Clairefontaine (and that's being generous...).